Quantization of the universal centralizer and central D-modules: Main results

-\vii The proof of the vanishing conjecture in \cite{ChenOnTheConjecturesofBravermanKazhdan} actually reduces the general case of the conjecture to the special case of a certain $D(G)$-module which is a character sheaf, or in other words has nilpotent singular support, see \cite[Section 6]{ChenOnTheConjecturesofBravermanKazhdan}. \end{rem}
+\vii It is likely that one can deduce the Exactness conjecture in the $\ell$-adic setting from the corresponding result in the $D$-module setting using the Riemann-Hilbert correspondence and standard comparison theorems: the proof of the vanishing conjecture in \cite{ChenOnTheConjecturesofBravermanKazhdan} uses these comparison theorems to reduce the general case of the conjecture to the special case of a certain $D(G)$-module which is a character sheaf, or in other words has nilpotent singular support, see \cite[Section 6]{ChenOnTheConjecturesofBravermanKazhdan}.